moerketh/hyperv-convert-iso/CUSTOMIZATION.md

 ### Why non-fatal optimization steps?

 Distribution images vary widely — some have expired GPG keys, missing repositories, or custom package managers.
 Making `hyperv-daemons` and `openssh-server` installation non-fatal ensures the VM always boots, even if optimization partially fails.
 The user gets a warning but not a broken VM.

-### Why vsock transport for xRDP?

-The `vsock://-1:3389` transport routes RDP traffic through VMBus instead of TCP.
-This enables Enhanced Session Mode without firewall rules, network configuration, or even a virtual network adapter.
-It's faster, more secure, and works in air-gapped scenarios.

 ### Why `linux-azure` kernel?